The book referred to in this article, Attached, features in this list of 34 Life Changing Self-Development Books to Read ASAP.

 Can we change type?

-- Yes – but it could be a long, slow and painful process.
+9. We can change type – and specifically we can cultivate a more secure style – but it could be a long and slow process.
 Research shows that an anxious or avoidant who enters a long-term relationship with a secure, can be ‘raised up’ to the level of the secure over an extended period of time.
 Unfortunately, an anxious or avoidant is also capable of ‘bringing down’ a secure to their level of insecurity if they’re not careful.
 This is something to keep an eye on if you are a secure.

 Self-awareness exercises for each type

-- Avoidants should start to become aware of where they use deactivating strategies (any behaviour or thought that is used to squelch intimacy).
+13. Avoidants should start to become aware of where they use deactivating strategies (any behaviour or thought that is used to squelch intimacy).
 Such strategies include saying you’re not ready to commit, but staying together anyway; focusing on small imperfections in your partner; pining after ‘the phantom ex’; pulling away when things are going well; forming relationships with an impossible future; avoiding physical closeness, for e.g. pacing ahead when walking with your partner.
 When they happen, remind yourself that the picture is skewed and that you need intimacy despite your discomfort with it.

-- Be aware of giving someone too much the benefit of the doubt, or staying in a relationship just because you can tolerate it.
+14. Be aware of giving someone too much the benefit of the doubt, or staying in a relationship just because you can tolerate it.

 Our attachment style probably explains a great deal of why our relationships have succeeded/failed in the manner they have, why we’re attracted to the people that we are, and the nature of the relationship problems that come up again and again for us.

+I’m not saying that attachment theory is the root cause everytime we are romantically ‘rejected’ or experiencing issues.
 It’s just one useful lens that can empower us to make better decisions, help us to understand and empathize with people – and not take things so personally.